 - Applications that identify a site available on a peppercorn basis

+This is something that is unlikely to change for wave 14.
 All applicants should now ensure they discuss site availability with the relevant LA ahead of submitting an application and complete a more detailed section H. In particular, all groups now have to specify a full postcode indicating their preferred site.

 16-19 free schools

-The DfE have set out that the bar for approval of 16-19 provision in wave 13 will be higher than in previous waves.
-The criteria state that all applicants proposing 16-19 provision, either as part of secondary school bid or as a standalone school, need to take into account the outcomes of the recently published Further Education Area Reviews.
+The DfE have set out that the bar for approval of 16-19 provision in wave 13 would be higher than in previous waves.
+The criteria state that all applicants proposing 16-19 provision, either as part of a secondary school bid or as a standalone school, need to take into account the outcomes of the recently published Further Education Area Reviews.
 These can be found here.
 Applicants are also required to prove the demographic need for the school they are proposing.
 The criteria list a range of data that groups may wish to include.